 Lenders look at two calculations (also called ratios).
 They are:

 - The first is your Housing Ratio (also called the front-end ratio).
 It is the percentage of your proposed total mortgage payment (principal & interest, real estate taxes, homeowner’s insurance and, if applicable, flood insurance and mortgage insurance) divided by your monthly, pre-tax income.
-An ideal Housing Ratio would be 28% or less; although, at times loans can approved at a higher number.
+An ideal DTI for a mortgage would be 28% or less; although, at times loans can be approved at a higher number.
 That is due to the fact that your front-end ratio is looked at in conjunction with your back-end ratio.

 - The second is your Debt Ratio (also called the back-end ratio).
 This starts with that mortgage payment calculation from the Housing Ratio and adds to it the current payment obligations that would show up on your credit report (car loans, minimum credit card payments, student loans, etc.).
 A good back-end ratio would be 40% or less.
 However, loans sometimes are approved with higher debt ratios.